-After completing 24 quarter hours or 16 semester hours of course work in a doctoral program, students will automatically be placed in probationary status if their cumulative graduate grade point averages drop below a 3.0.
-Students must achieve a 3.0 cumulative average the quarter they complete twelve hours of course work since being placed on probation.
+After completing 16 semester hours of course work in a doctoral program, students will automatically be placed in probationary status if their cumulative graduate grade point averages drop below a 3.0.
+Students must achieve a 3.0 cumulative average the semester they complete nine hours of course work since being placed on probation.
 Failure to meet this condition could result in their dismissal from the Graduate School.
-Students achieving a 3.0 average prior to or during the quarter that twelve hours have been completed will be taken off probationary status.
+Students achieving a 3.0 average prior to or during the semester that nine hours have been completed will be taken off probationary status.

-All doctoral programs at the university require the completion of a minimum of 135 quarter hours or 90 semester hours of graduate credit.
+All doctoral programs at the university require the completion of a minimum of 90 semester hours of graduate credit.
 A program may, however, require more than these minimums.
-Students entering a program with a relevant master's degree from regionally accredited universities/colleges may be required to complete only 90 quarter hours or 60 semester hours of graduate course work at Wright State.
-Students who transfer to a Wright State doctoral program and retain the same major professor may be required to complete only 45 quarter hours or 30 semester hours of graduate course work at Wright State.
+Students entering a program with a relevant master's degree from regionally accredited universities/colleges may be required to complete only 60 semester hours of graduate course work at Wright State.
+Students who transfer to a Wright State doctoral program and retain the same major professor may be required to complete only 30 semester hours of graduate course work at Wright State.
 Students should refer to program requirements for deviations from the above credit hour requirements.

-Students in a doctoral program are considered to be in residence for any term for which they are registered for at least eight quarter hours or six semester hours of Wright State graduate courses.
-A minimum residence of three consecutive full-time academic quarters or two consecutive full-time academic semesters at Wright State University, devoted wholly to graduate work, is required.
+Students in a doctoral program are considered to be in residence for any term for which they are registered for at least six semester hours of Wright State graduate courses.
+A minimum residence of two consecutive full-time academic semesters at Wright State University, devoted wholly to graduate work, is required.